binarykitchen/videomail-client/README.md

 [gratipay-url]: https://gratipay.com/binarykitchen/
 [gratipay-image]: https://img.shields.io/gratipay/binarykitchen.svg

+Record videos in contact forms!

-Finally you can encode any webcam recordings from your browser into MP4 and WebM within seconds.
+Finally you can encode any webcam recordings from modern browsers into MP4 + WebM within seconds.
 This without the need for Flash, Java nor any other plugins / addons.
 Just JavaScript.

 * <a href="#examples">Examples</a>
 * <a href="#demo">Demo / Fully working version</a>